Ferber Method Sleep Training: How It Works

 How to Handle Ferber Method Night Wakings

-If your baby experiences a night wake during Ferber Method and it’s near their wake-up time, consider letting them rest in their crib until it’s time to get up for the day.
-This is for two primary reasons:
+If your baby wakes up early before their usual wake-up time during sleep training with Ferber, consider letting them rest in their crib until it’s time to get up for the day.

-Many experts and parents say Ferber Method may not be the best nap sleep training method.
-This could be for a few reasons:
+Many experts and parents say Ferber method may not be the best nap sleep training method.
+This is for a few reasons:

 1. Naps are short and you have a much slimmer window of opportunity to perform a bedtime routine or a more gradual method.

-2. Melatonin production is lower during naps – that means your baby has more energy to protest Ferber Method sleep training and can fight you the entire nap.
+2. Melatonin production is lower during naps – meaning your baby has more energy to protest Ferber method sleep training and can fight sleep the entire nap.

 3. Your presence before a nap may stimulate them and you miss the sleepy window.

-For these reasons, many parents who want to sleep training during naps try the Cry-it-Out method.
-However, other parents simply follow wake windows and an age-appropriate sleep schedule and ensure their baby’s sleep environment is conducive to sleep, and find their baby naturally falls asleep during nap time.
+For these reasons, many parents who want to sleep train during naps try a method with less parental involvement.
+However, other parents simply follow wake windows and an age-appropriate sleep schedule and ensure their baby’s sleep environment is conducive to sleep, and find their baby naturally falls asleep during nap time no problem!

 Tips for the Ferber Method of Sleep Coaching

-• If your baby calms down while you’re in the room, leave: you want your baby to fall asleep while you’re out of the room.
+• If your baby calms down while you’re in the room, leave – don't linger: you want your baby to fall asleep while you’re out of the room.
 The goal of sleep training is for your baby to be able to fall asleep independently.
-If you’re there by their crib when they fall asleep, they may come to depend on your presence to fall asleep.
+If you’re there by the crib when they fall asleep, they may come to depend on your presence to fall asleep.
+If this sounds good to you though, try the Chair method.

-• If when you enter the room your baby's cry escalates, that’s ok – as long as it doesn’t continue every time you enter for more than a few nights.
+• If when you enter the room your baby's cry escalates, that’s okay – as long as it doesn’t continue every time you enter for more than a few nights.
 If it becomes the standard reaction, then you might want to consider transitioning to another method of sleep training.
+Your presence may be making things worse.

 Final Thoughts

-Every baby and family are unique, and when it comes to sleep training one size does not fit all.
+The Ferber method of sleep training has helped millions of babies sleep through the night and develop healthy sleep habits.
+However, every baby and family are unique and, when it comes to sleep training, one size does not fit all.

 Curious if the Smart Sleep Coach App is Right for You?